TUERCHA/TUERCHA/README.md

 ## Hi there 👋
+I’m currently learning someting New!
+And，im a creative person.
+I come up with a lot of wild ideas, but I can't put them into practice.
+If you're interested in my thoughts, we can have a chat.
 <!--
 **TUERCHA/TUERCHA** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.